What does an Addiction Counselor in Wyoming do? What is Their Job Role?

 Because the requirements are exact and quite involved it's a good idea to join one or more professional organizations as soon as you're ready to enroll in your substance abuse counselor education program.
 Membership in these organizations will provide mentorship, networking opportunities, and many other benefits that will help you on your journey to licensure.

-Wyoming addiction counselors receive their credentials from the Mental Health Professionals Licensing Board.
+Wyoming addiction counselors receive their credentials from the Mental Health Professionals Licensing Board for certified counselors.
 Licensing or certification is mandatory.
 Credentials are issued at multiple levels.
 In order to achieve the Licensed Addictions Therapist (LAT) credential, a person must earn a master’s degree, pass an examination, and complete a supervised practice requirement.
 The PAT (Provisional Addictions Therapist) credential authorizes supervised practice.

 The CAP (Certified Addictions Practitioner) can be achieved with a bachelor’s degree; the CAPA (Certified Addictions Practitioner Assistant) requires addiction-specific coursework.
 Both credentials are dependent on examination.
 Practitioners work under ongoing supervision